-Any reference by the issuing bank to the underlying contract is outside of the terms and conditions of the credit.
-It should also be noted that the underlying contract is a matter for the applicant and the beneficiary, and does not concern the involved banks when handling a credit.
+Any reference by the issuing bank to the underlying contract, or any internal circular, is outside of the terms and conditions of the credit.
+It should also be noted that the underlying contract is a matter for the applicant and the beneficiary, and does not concern or bind the involved banks when handling a credit.